jdx/mise/docs/direnv.md

 the current environment variables before and after their respective "hook" commands are run, they can sometimes conflict with each other.

+The official stance is you should not use direnv with mise.
+Issues arising from incompatibilities are not considered bugs.
+If mise has feature gaps that direnv resolves, please open an issue so we can close those gaps.
+While that's the official stance, the reality is mise and direnv usually will work together just fine despite this.
+It's only more advanced use-cases where problems arise.

 If you have an issue, it's likely to do with the ordering of PATH.
 This means it would really only be a problem if you were trying to manage the same tool with direnv and mise.
 For example,